TabPFN Extensions for Interpretable Geotechnical Modelling: Classification Problem: Embedding-Based Similarity Analysis

 \subsection{Embedding Analysis}

 A distinctive property of TabPFN as a foundation model is its contextually enriched internal representations, made accessible through the \texttt{tabpfn-extensions} library.
 TabPFN encodes each sample into a high-dimensional latent vector (embedding) via multi-head attention over the entire training context, so that each vector captures not only the sample's own feature values but also how it relates to every other sample in the dataset.
-This contextual encoding---in which each embedding is shaped by the full training set rather than derived from a single sample in isolation---enables a form of \emph{relational reasoning} that is qualitatively different from the internal representations of conventional task-specific models.
-Because these embedding vectors are produced by attention-based aggregation, their pairwise cosine similarities provide a natural and interpretable measure of inter-sample affinity in the model's learned representation space.
-Visualising these similarities therefore provides a window into the model's internal grouping structure without requiring any external probing classifier or dimensionality reduction.
+This contextual encoding---in which each embedding is shaped by the full training set rather than derived from a single sample in isolation--- makes the embedding dependent on the training context and therefore potentially useful for inspecting sample relationships.
+We use pairwise cosine similarity as one summary of inter-sample affinity in the learned representation space, while recognising that this summary is diagnostic rather than a physical distance metric.

 Figure~\ref{fig:embedding_heatmap} shows the cosine-similarity matrix between test embeddings (columns, No.\ 1--16) and training embeddings (rows, No.\ 1--16), ordered by soil class (Clay first, then Sand) and ascending $N$-value within each class, consistent with the sample numbering in Table~\ref{tab:rtri_data}.